 My EU GDPR Statement of Data Protection Compliance

 I have read the Information Commissioner’s Office Guidelines for compliance with the new General Data Protection Regulation (GDPR) rules, and the following explains how I comply with this.
-If you have given me your email address (by subscribing to my blog, contacting me via my contact form, or downloading a free book), you should read this to reassure yourself that I am looking after your data responsibly.
+If you have given me your email address (by subscribing to my blog, contacting me via my contact form, or downloading a book), you should read this to reassure yourself that I am looking after your data responsibly.
 I value the security of your information extremely highly, and will never intentionally breach the rules; the rules are designed for large organisations, and most authors are sole traders, but we are doing our best to keep up.

 Your Name (or what you chose to address yourself as).
 This is used for simple personalisation purposes.

 Your Email Address.
 This is used to contact you.